Your Top Mortgage Questions Answered

 The application package will be sent via U.S. mail or delivered by your Lender and will contain information and documents for you to sign along with a list of items we'll need you to provide.
 An application deposit may be requested in the package.
 We may order an appraisal from a licensed appraiser who is familiar with home values in your area.
 Depending on your loan amount request and value of the property an appraiser may need to schedule an appointment to view the interior of the home.

 Title insurance will be necessary.
 If you're purchasing a home, we'll work with the real estate broker or seller to ensure the title work is ordered as soon as possible.
 If you are refinancing we'll take care of ordering the title work for you.
 We'll use the title insurance to confirm the legal status of your property and to prepare the closing documents.

 Your Lender will keep you informed every step of the way via telephone or email.

 We'll contact you to coordinate your closing date.

 After we have received the application package from you, including requested documentation and application deposit, appraisal, and title work, we'll review the application and your Home Loan Lender will be in contact to advise you if your loan is approved with or without changes.

 If you are purchasing a home, we'll also schedule the closing with the real estate broker and the seller.
 For a refinance of your current mortgage, your Home Loan Lender will coordinate the time and place for closing with you.

 The closing will take place at one of our offices, or the office of a title company in your area who will act as our agent.
-A few days before closing, your Lender will contact you to walk through the final information.
+A few days before closing, your lender will contact you to walk you through the final information.

 An abundance of credit inquiries can sometimes affect your credit scores since it may indicate your use of credit is increasing.
 However, the data used to calculate your credit score doesn't include any mortgage or auto loan credit inquiries that are made within the 30 days prior to the score being calculated.
 In addition, all mortgage inquiries made in any 14-day period are always considered one inquiry.